star-whale/starwhale/docs/docs/reference/cli/model.md

 ```

 - This command inspects the model details.
-- `MODEL` argument uses the `Model URI` format, so you can inspect the whole model or a specified-version model.
+- The `MODEL` argument uses the `Model URI` format so that you can inspect the whole model or a specified-version model.
 - Options:

     |Option|Alias Option|Required|Type|Default|Description|